-- Necromutation - Provides immunity to draining, torment, and rot for living characters (although you become vulnerable to the Dispel Undead from ushabtiu, but this is comparatively insignificant).
-Beware of lack of access to potions though.
+- Necromutation - Provides immunity to draining and torment.
+However, you become vulnerable to Dispel Undead Range (from ushabtiu) and lose access to potions.

 - Death's Door - Gives a long enough period of invulnerability to escape upstairs from almost anything in Tomb.

 - Borgnjor's Revivification - For when you unexpectedly end up on 10 HP in the middle of a bunch of mummies (Does a very similar job to Death's Door).